 Students in the four Small Groups give two types of presentations - a 3-minute (elevator pitch) presentation and a 12-minute conference-style presentation.
 This gives them valuable experience in learning how to present their research at the level appropriate for their audience.
 The group leaders implemented an evaluation procedure for 12 minute and 3-minute presentations.
-For 3- minute presentations, all the students in the group which present 3-minute presentation for next month will evaluate with written comments and provide them to the current month presenters.
-For the 12-minute presentations, the 3-minute presenters of the current month (who will be giving their 12-minute presentations the following month) will evaluate and send their feedback to the presenters.
-Feedback is submitted via Blackboard for ease of review and record keeping.
+All students who are present, submit short online evaluations for each presentation, which are subsequently shared (anonymously) with the presenter, and used for discussion and growth.
+This is in addition to the normal in-person Q&A and discussion.